azoth-lang/azoth.language.design/pointers.md

 The problem with class value types is how to handle invoking methods on such a type.
 The methods of some class `C` expect to take their self parameter as a reference to `C`.
-When invoking a method, all that is available it a pointer to `^C` which cannot be converted to a reference.
+When invoking a method, all that is available is a pointer to `^C` which cannot be converted to a reference.
 Attempting to make the conversion opens up the possibility that some method could capture a reference to `self` in another object and produce an invalid reference to something that is actually not a garbage collected object.